Wide World of Quotes > Juvenal Quotes

 'Bolt her in, keep her in indoors.'
 But who is to guard

 the guards themselves.
-Your wife is prudent and begins with them.
+Your wife arranges accordingly and begins with them.

 -- Satires, no. 6, line 347